Zhang-Wen-chao/Life-Experiment-Guide/to-do-list.md

 [] Wang forwarded Teacher Bai's competition news.

-[] The goal now is to understand the algorithm of cellprofilor and how to surpass its performance.

 [] If I go to Boss Zhou to get a job, I will tell Guo Cheng.